 Since the LGA’s council guide on tackling modern slavery was published, a number of provisions introduced by the Nationality and Borders Act 2022 to amend the Modern Slavery Act 2015 have commenced.
 This note provides a brief summary of what has changed and highlights the sections where information in the LGA guidance is now out of date.

-Separately, the Illegal Migration Bill also contains a number of clauses which would impact the workings of the Modern Slavery Act 2015 and the provision of support to potential victims.
-We will update our council guidance following the passage of the Illegal Migration Bill.
+Separately, the Illegal Migration Act also contains a number of clauses which will impact the workings of the Modern Slavery Act 2015 and the provision of support to potential victims when commenced.

 Section two: Modern slavery: an overview

 - Councils should be aware of new Government guidance which sets out that abuse which happens on a person’s route to the UK and is not connected to the purpose of travel does not necessarily constitute trafficking.

 Section three: The UK framework for tackling modern slavery

 - New guidance requires competent authorities to base reasonable grounds decisions on objective factors which suggest a person is a victim of modern slavery.
 The decision maker must agree with the statement that there are “reasonable grounds to believe that a person is a victim of modern slavery (human trafficking or slavery, servitude, or forced or compulsory labour)”.